 The end for the Hummer was anticlimactic.
 Slowing, the truck swerved but kept going mostly straight.
 It was obvious there was no one inside the vehicle or they would have been blind and deaf, at best, and unable to control the vehicle any longer.
 The remaining police and SWAT had to scatter to get out of its way.
 Flames started to gutter inside the vehicle as Holroyd had hoped, however.
 Although non-lethal, in an enclosed space flashbangs could set fire to flammable things like the Hummer’s seats and interior.
 In some cases, when they landed too close to a suspect, they could see clothes or hair on fire.
 Darkening smoke and a noxious burning plastic smell poured out of the gap in the armour.
 Gradually, the Hummer slowed down for the final time.
 Engine grumbling, it rolled to a stop in front of the mansion and stalled.

 Recovering, SWAT and police officers surrounded the Hummer.
-Fires from the flashbangs were burning inside.
+Fires from the flashbangs burned inside.
 Someone recovered a set of Jaws of Life and the enormous hydraulic pincer was jammed inside the jamb between the driver door and its frame.
 It gouged the homemade armour, prying the door open.
 Heat and more choking, toxic smoke washed out.
 Guns surrounded the open doorway even though, as suspected, the interior of the Hummer was empty.
 The Hummer had been controlled by a remote system attached to the dash, now destroyed by the fire.

 After some of the chaos had cooled down, Holroyd sat on the back step of an ambulance with a blanket around his shoulders.
 Someone had shoved a cup of steaming synth-coffee into his hands.
 More ambulances were pouring in.
 He’d been looked over briefly but the EMTs on the scene had plenty of other cases to deal with and he seemed physically fine, however shaken.
 Just some cuts and bruises after being thrown from the Hummer.